 “So that’s what stuff is.”
-That’s an important thought.
+That’s an important realization.
 It could be a breakthrough moment in one’s education.
 Don’t underestimate young children’s ability to grasp many basic chemistry concepts, either; the earlier they start thinking about the big questions, the more interested and less intimidated they’ll be by them later on.

 Like most other subjects, science is best learned through conversation.
 Experiments are great, too, but they’re not always necessary.
-If like me you have little kids who can’t yet handle close proximity to anything magnetic, explosive or filled with water, choose a few scientific concepts to talk about per day, and send the older kid to a more hands-on science class.
+If you have little kids who can’t yet handle close proximity to anything magnetic, explosive or filled with water, choose a few scientific concepts to talk about per day, and send the older kid to a more hands-on science class.
 (Video demonstrations, like those on YouTube, are great, too.)

 Chemistry: The science of matter, including what it is and how it’s made

 Chemical: Any substance made up of two or more atoms.
 Note that this word is also used to refer to human-synthesized substances; however, this is a colloquial usage.